Reading at Swimbridge

-At Swimbridge School, this approach is used throughout the EYFS to support the development of sound phonic knowledge and skills in decoding words for reading.
-Each child reads to a teacher or teaching assistant.
-This approach is also used with children who are requiring additional support with their reading and for assessment purposes.
+At Swimbridge School, this approach is used to support the development of decoding and skills for reading.
+Each child reads to an adult, who has received professional development training in the area of reading.
+This approach is used with all children for assessment purposes but most frequently with those who are requiring additional support with their reading.

 Reading for Pleasure

 All staff encourage the children in all year groups to read widely.
 Although our reading schemes provide an excellent resource, the rich language and images found in the brilliant picture books and chapter books by popular authors are essential reading for every child.
-These books can give your child an opportunity to stretch their reading, experience different text types, and, enhances their reading immeasurably.
+These books can give your child an opportunity to stretch their reading, experience different text types, and enhance their reading immeasurably.